Top 5 Rehab Centers That Accept Virginia Medicaid

 Expect Long Waitlists

-Low-cost options like Medicaid rehab centers are often in high demand.
+Low-cost options such as Medicaid treatment centers are often in high demand.

 There is a possibility that you may not be able to get into a Medicaid program due to long waitlists, or that you’ll have to wait a few months before getting in for treatment.